afloury/Smart-Scavenger-Hunt/api-documentation/endpoints/POST_picture.md

 ## Parameters
 Essential information:

-- **Data** — Datas picture
+- **Data** — The raw content of the picture

 ***

 ## Return format
-Status code 201 OK along with a JSON object containing the the result of the mission
+Status code 201 OK along with a JSON object containing a message to display to the user

 ***